 The strip is made of flexible PCB material, and comes with a weatherproof sheathing.
 You can cut this stuff pretty easily with wire cutters, there are cut-lines every 2.5"/6.2cm (2 LEDs each).
 Solder to the 0.1" copper pads and you're good to go.
 Of course, you can also connect strips together to make them longer, just watch how much current you need!
 We have a 5V/2A supply that should be able to drive 1 or more meters (depending on use) and a 5V/10A supply that can drive 5 meters (or more, if you are not lighting up all the LEDs at once) You must use a 5V DC power supply to power these strips, do not use higher than 6V or you will destroy the entire strip

 They come in 5 meter reels with a 4-pin JST SM connector on each end.
 These strips are sold by the meter!
 If you buy 5m at a time, you'll get full reels with two connectors.
 If you buy less than 5m, you'll get a single strip, but it will be a cut piece from a reel which may or may not have a connector on it.

 To wire up these strips we suggest picking up some JST SM plug and receptacle cables.
-If you want to connect to the input of a 5 meter cable (to wire it to power and a microcontroller) please use the plug connector.
-If you want to connect to the output, use the receptacle cable.
-If you are getting a less-than-5 meter strip, you'll probably want one plug and receptacle set to make it easy to connect and disconnect.
+Please note, we try hard to get consistent wiring between batch of strip but we can't guarantee it, please double check which side is the input and which is the output by looking at the strip itself for the directional arrows and pin labelling.
+Red is power, blue or black is ground, yellow is data pin, green is clock pin.
+If you are getting a less-than-5 meter strip, you'll probably also want one plug and receptacle set to make it easy to connect and disconnect.